18.3.2.1 Single or Numbered Backups

 environment variable by setting the Lisp variable version-control

 accordingly at startup.
-If the environment variable’s value is ‘ t
+If the environment variable’s value is ‘ t’

-version-control
+version-control becomes never.

-If you set the variable make-backup-file-name-function
+If you set the variable make-backup-file-name-function to

 a suitable Lisp function, you can override the usual way Emacs